Visperi/GlasnostBot/README.md

 ### General

-Changing general settings require a complete restart for the bot.

 |   variable    | value type | function                                                        |
 |:-------------:|:----------:|-----------------------------------------------------------------|
 | logging_level |   String   | Sets the minimum level of messages logged.
 Must be capitalized. |